Mieke Pullen: Career

 Pullen started her running career relatively late in life, beginning to take athletics seriously at the age of thirty.
 In spite of this, she had become a top level runner by 1988, when she came third in the Zevenheuvelenloop race and made her marathon debut over at the Eindhoven Marathon, coming fifth.
 She was runner-up at the 1989 Westland Marathon and the year after she won her first Dutch national title at the Westland race.
 She had her first victory over the marathon distance in Eindhoven in 1990.
 She established herself as one of her country's best runners in the event in 1991 when retained her title in Eindhoven and also won at the Amsterdam Marathon.

 In 1992 she ran under two hours and forty minutes for the first time, taking fourth place and a second Dutch title at the Rotterdam Marathon in a time of 2:38:06 hours.
 She improved her best further at the Carpi Marathon, setting a time of 2:37:15 hours in another fourth-place finish.
-She also managed third at the Frankfurt Marathon that year.
+She managed third at the Frankfurt Marathon that year.
 Pullen did not compete in any marathons in 1993, but won two the following year in Singapore and Zwolle.
 She reached the podium at the Enschede Marathon, coming third, but did not reach the top ten at the Rotterdam Marathon.